 II.
-Course Identification and General Information: 1 Course Title: English (1) 2.
-Course Number & Code: UR003 C. Н Total 3.
-Credit hours: Th.
+Course Identification and General Information:

+1- Course Title: English (1)

+2- Course Number & Code:

+C. Н Total

+3- Credit hours: Th.
 Seminar Pr.
 F. Tr.

+3- Theory Seminars, Practical Field, 3

+3 exercises. training

+4 Study level/year at which this course is offered: Level I

+4- ,, Semester I

-Total 3.
-Theory 3 Seminars, exercises.
-Practical Field, training 3 4.
-Study level/year at which this course is offered: Level I Semester I 5.
-Pre -requisite (if any): N/A 6 Co -requisite (if any): N/A 7.
-Program (s) in which the course is offered All academic programs in all the faculties of the University of the 8.
-Language of teaching the course: English 9.
-System of Study: Regular, Fulltime 10 Mode of delivery: Regular interactive classes 11.
-Location of teaching the course: University Campus, different faculties in the University the
+5- Pre -requisite (if any): N/A

+6- Co -requisite (if any): N/A 7- Program (s) in which the course is offered All academic programs in all the faculties of the University 8- Language of teaching the course: English 9- System of Study: Regular, Fulltime 10- Mode of delivery: Regular interactive classes 11- Location of teaching the course: University Campus, different faculties in the University